iterative/terraform-provider-iterative/docs/guides/permissions.md

+---
+page_title: Permissions
+---

 # Permissions

-This directory contains sample roles and permissions to use TPI in all the supported cloud providers.
+The [docs/permissions](https://github.com/iterative/terraform-provider-iterative/tree/master/docs/permissions) directory contains sample roles and permissions to use TPI in all the supported cloud providers.

 ### Authenticating for the first time